Caswell County, North Carolina: Formation and early county history

-Industrialization and growth

-Early 19th century to World War II
+Economic history (1800-2020s)

 In the early 1800s, Caswell County's wealthy landowners were moving away from diversified farming and accelerating toward tobacco as a single cash crop.
-This agricultural conversion considerably affected the growth of the enslaved population, which rose 54 percent from 1800 to 1810.
+This agricultural conversion significantly impacted the growth of the enslaved population, which increased by 54 percent from 1800 to 1810.

-In 1810, the village of Caswell Court House (later Yanceyville) had one store and a hattery, two taverns, and approximately fifteen homes. silversmiths, blacksmiths, wheelwrights, coachmakers, and other tradesmen soon began opening businesses.
-Attorneys, doctors, preachers, and a number of politicians were also drawn to the growing village and county seat.
+In 1810, the village of Caswell Court House (later Yanceyville) had one store and a hattery, two taverns, and approximately fifteen homes.
+Not long thereafter, silversmiths, blacksmiths, wheelwrights, coachmakers, and other tradesmen began opening businesses.
+Attorneys, doctors, preachers, and politicians were also drawn to the growing village and county seat.

+Around 1830, Caswell County entered a period of economic expansion known as the Boom Era, which lasted until the outbreak of the American Civil War in 1861.
+Bright leaf tobacco emerged as the county’s dominant cash crop, but the era also saw industrialization flourish, with the rise of flour and lumber mills, a cotton factory, a foundry, and a silk company.

-Around 1830, the "Boom Era" began, which lasted until the American Civil War.
-During this period, the county saw the creation of new flour and lumber mills and experienced the furniture output of Thomas Day, a free Black businessman in Milton.
-A cotton factory, foundry, and silk company were also in operation.
-In Yanceyville, roads were improved and given names by 1841.
-The town became wealthy enough by 1852 to charter an independent bank, the Bank of Yanceyville, whose market capitalization ranked among the highest in the state.
+Additionally, one of the era’s most notable achievements was the renowned furniture craftsmanship of Thomas Day, a free Black businessman in Milton.
+Day’s creations are now celebrated as a major contribution to American decorative arts.

+Furthermore, in Yanceyville roads were improved and formally named by 1841.
+By 1852, the town had grown prosperous enough to charter the Bank of Yanceyville, which boasted one of the highest market capitalizations in the state.

 In 1839, on Abisha Slade's farm in Purley, an enslaved man named Stephen discovered the bright leaf tobacco flue-curing process.
 Slade perfected the curing method in 1856.
-The following year his farm harvested 20000 lb of bright leaf tobacco on 100 acres of land and the crop was sold in Lynchburg, Virginia at an exorbitant price.
-Slade taught the flue-curing technique to many farmers in the area and elsewhere.
+The following year, his farm harvested 20000 lb of bright leaf tobacco on 100 acres of land, and the crop was sold at an exorbitant price in Lynchburg, Virginia.

+Slade taught the flue-curing technique to many farmers in the area and elsewhere, helping to spread its adoption.
 Bright leaf tobacco became popular with smokers and North Carolina growers gained a dominant position in the tobacco industry as a result.